mehranfarhdi/ap_project/README.md

 # Advance programing project
 ## Make book management system by using qt and sqlite
-his app currently has the following features:
+this app currently has the following features:

 - Registration panel